 The statistics on nursing home falls are shocking.
 According to the Centers for Disease Control and Prevention, up to 75 percent of residents fall each year in nursing homes, which is twice the rate for those 65 and older not residing in a nursing home.
 Up to six percent of falls cause fractures and as many as 20 percent of falls cause serious injuries.
-A pattern of falls in a nursing home is cause for concern.
+A pattern of falls in nursing homes is cause for concern.
 It means that residents either need to have more supervision or a better level of care.

 Elderly and disabled individuals often have difficulty walking and getting around.
 Falls of nursing home residents result in further disability.
 Falls also reduce the patient’s quality of life and can even cause death.
 In addition, these residents can also suffer from an intense fear of falling.
 This can cause depression, isolation, or even feeling helpless.
 Ohio’s Nursing Home Resident’s Bill of Rights guarantees nursing home patients “the right to a safe and clean living environment pursuant to the Medicare and Medicaid programs and applicable state laws and rules adopted by the director of health.”

 CDC statistics show that as much as 27 percent of nursing home falls are due to environmental hazards present in the facilities.
 These hazards include: